mmerlyn/asl-translator/README.md

 # ASL-translator

-## American Sign Language translator for deaf and speech-impaired
+## American Sign Language translator for the deaf and speech-impaired

 ## 🎯 Project Objective